Princess Sophie of Bavaria: Archduchess of Austria (1824–1872)

 After Franz Joseph's accession, Sophie became the power behind the throne.
-Historically, Sophie is remembered for her extremely adversarial relationship with Franz Joseph's wife Elisabeth "Sisi", who was also her niece.
-Elisabeth hated Sophie for being demanding and the upbringing of Elisabeth's children, but there is no evidence that the Archduchess had the same feelings, as Elisabeth is usually described quite pleasantly in Sophie's diary and letters.
+Historically, Sophie is remembered for her extremely adversarial relationship with Franz Joseph's wife Elisabeth, or "Sisi", who was also her niece.
+Elisabeth hated Sophie for being demanding and controlling the upbringing of her children, but there is no evidence that the Archduchess reciprocated that hatred, as Elisabeth is usually described quite pleasantly in Sophie's diary and letters.
 Nonetheless, she had better relationships with her other daughters-in-law and was a caring mother-in-law to Archduchess Maria Annunziata.

 Sophie kept a detailed diary most of her life, which reveals much about Austrian court life.
 She was deeply affected in 1867 by the execution in Mexico of her second son Maximilian.
 She never recovered from that shock, and withdrew from public life.
 She died from pneumonia in 1872.

 Alleged extramarital affair

 She was also noted for her close relationship with her nephew-by-marriage the Duke of Reichstadt, the former Napoleon II.
 There were rumors of a sexual affair between them.
 There was even suspicion that her son Maximilian, born two weeks before Reichstadt's death in 1832, was actually his child.
 These claims were never verified, but it is certain that they were very good friends and that his death affected her very much.
 She is said to have turned into the hard, ambitious woman described in fiction after he died.